Sometimes, I sit down to write and I literally resist what is trying to pour onto the page.

 Distractions are always time-consuming.
 Whether you are snacking over the sink at night while watching TV, scrolling through your social media accounts, chatting with a best friend for two hours about the endless problems that will never be solved, or staying in a roller-coaster relationship that pulls all of your energy into its vortex.

 The list goes on with a multitude of ways that we maintain a constant state of distraction, and the truth is that all of it is using up your precious time.
 We all have 24 amazing hours in the day to use as we see fit.
 We have to become present about how we are using our time.

 You can start by doing a 15-minute time tracking exercise on any given day to become aware of how you use your time.
 Use a sheet of paper and write down every 15 minutes – what you are working on or doing for a whole day.
 This will help you become present to how much distraction is happening in your life.

 2. Don’t Foster Self-Confidence

 I have come to realize that any behavior or action that you take that is deemed a distraction is likely not building your self-confidence.
-In fact, it is often making your feel less confident.
+In fact, it is often making you feel less confident.

-The late-night snacking before bed because you are not looking forward to your next work day, the scrolling through the perfect façade of social media, the relationship that makes you feel bad about yourself.
+The late-night snacking before bed because you are not looking forward to your next workday, the scrolling through the perfect façade of social media, the relationship that makes you feel bad about yourself.
 All of these are contributing to how you feel about yourself.
 Imagine if many of these distractions are at play at one time.
 It is enough to really tank someone’s self-confidence.